dvgica/arrivals/README.md

 ## Contact

 This library is maintained by the Core team at PagerDuty.
 Opening a GitHub issue is the best way to get in touch with us.

+## TODO

+- Docs and examples
+- Don't require user to put all the blocks together, optional simple interface e.g. `class ArrivalsServer(routes: Route)(implicit actorSystem: ActorSystem, materializer: Materializer)`
+- Just use Request/Response Filters for `Upstream#prepareReqeustForDelivery` and `Upstream#transformResponse`
+- Filter composition, e.g. `val f1ThenF2: RequestFilter = Filter1 -> Filter2`
+- Add `scalafmt`
+- `RequestAuthenticator` and `HeaderAuthenticator` could likely be Akka HTTP directives for better composability
+- Metadata logging is inconsistently used because it's a PITA - would be nice to do something less ugly and not include `akka-http-support` in `arrivals-api`